 Tennessee and North Carolina get their share of snow in winter and some of the national park's interior roads such as the Roaring Fork Motor Nature Trail are seasonally closed.
 That just makes it more of an adventure.
 Take a look at our list of to top things to do in winter – one of which is just a fun way to get around.

 In the Park Winter Adventures

-Suggested trail: The 100-year restoration of Alum Cave Trail finished in mid-November, 2016.
+Suggested trail: The 100-year restoration of Alum Cave Trail finished a few years ago in 2016.
 The five-mile one-way, out and back path goes from Newfound Gap Road to to the top of Mount LeConte.
 Along the way you'll cross log bridges, step up new stone stairways, and pass Arch Rock, Inspiration Point, and Alum Cave.
 The later is really an overhanging cliff, not a cave.
 Watch out for falling icicles on cliff edges.

 See a Frozen Waterfall

 Most nights in the park from December through February reach temperatures below freezing.
 The days typically warm up.
 This freezing and thawing can make for an incredible waterfall display of dripping ice.
 Laurel Falls is a moderate hike on the north side of the park whilest Mingo Falls (just outside of the park) and Tom Branch Falls are easy to get to in the southern region.
 One waterfall you can drive to is Meigs Falls along Little River Road 13 miles west of the Sugarlands Visitor Center.
 Tucked on the far side of the river, you have to watch for it or you'll drive past.